Things You'll Need

 Painting your oak furniture may hide its attractive grain, but sometimes that's the best way to deal with gouges and nicks that would show up under a clear finish.
 The most important part of the process is "prep," which is a painter's term that refers to preparing or stripping the old finish, sanding and filling the nicks and gouges.
 If the furniture has any loose joints or lifting veneer, make needed repairs as part of the prep to ensure a seamless painted finish.
 You get the best paint results by spraying, but a well-executed brushed finish also looks attractive.

 Clean the old finish -- if it's in good shape -- by washing it with a solution consisting of 1/2 cup of trisodium phosphate detergent per gallon of water.
-If the finish is cracked or peeling, with a methylene chloride stripper.
+If the finish is cracked or peeling, strip it with a methylene chloride stripper.
 Use a soy- or citrus-based stripper as an alternative; it will work more slowly, but it's safer for you and the environment.
 Clean the stripper residue with TSP and water, rinse with clear water and let the wood dry.

 Sand the stripper residue with 120-grit sandpaper.
 A palm sander speeds up this job when you're working on a piece of furniture with a number of large, flat surfaces, such as a cabinet.
 If you're painting an item with many turnings and carvings, such as a chair, it's safer to sand by hand.